galaxyproject/galaxy-hub/content/blog/Galaxy_Climate_Project_Introduction_Blog_2/index.md

-# What can cause Climate Change?
+# What can cause climate change?